NACLab/ngc-learn/docs/demonstrations/demo6_boltzmann.md

-# Building Non-NGC Models: Harmoniums and Contrastive Divergence
+# Demo 6: Harmoniums and Contrastive Divergence

 Although ngc-learn was originally designed with a focus on predictive processing neural systems, it is possible to simulate other kinds of neural